Chris-ops4573/Contreversy/README.md

 ## Overview

-This project implements a **Deep Reinforcement Learning system for traffic signal control** using the **SUMO (Simulation of Urban MObility)** traffic simulator and **PyTorch**.
+This project implements a **Deep Reinforcement Learning (DRL) system for adaptive traffic signal control** using:

+- **SUMO (Simulation of Urban MObility)**
+- **TraCI API**
+- **PyTorch**

-The system trains **independent RL agents for each traffic light** in a road network.
-Each agent observes the local traffic conditions and learns when to change the signal phase to reduce congestion.
+Each traffic light in the road network is controlled by an **independent Deep Q-Network (DQN) agent**.
+The agents observe local traffic conditions and learn when to **change or maintain the current signal phase** in order to **reduce congestion and queue lengths**.

-The current environment uses a **3×3 grid road network**, where traffic signals are placed automatically at intersections.
-Vehicles are generated dynamically for each episode, and agents learn through repeated interaction with the simulation.
+The current simulation environment uses a **3×3 grid road network** where traffic signals are automatically generated at intersections.
+Vehicles are dynamically generated for each episode, allowing agents to learn under varying traffic conditions.

-The objective of the RL agents is to **minimize vehicle queue lengths at intersections**.
+The system supports both:

+- **Training mode** (learning traffic policies)
+- **Evaluation mode** (running trained models)

 ---

-# Current Features
+# Features

-* SUMO traffic simulation environment
+- SUMO traffic simulation environment
-* 3×3 grid road network
+- 3×3 grid road network
-* Multi-agent reinforcement learning (one agent per traffic light)
+- Multi-agent reinforcement learning
+- Independent agent per traffic signal
-* Deep Q-Network (DQN) implementation using PyTorch
+- Deep Q-Network (DQN) implementation
-* Experience replay buffer
+- Experience replay buffer
-* Target network for stable learning
+- Target network for stable Q-learning
-* Epsilon-greedy exploration
+- Epsilon-greedy exploration
-* Dynamic vehicle generation each episode
+- Dynamic vehicle generation each episode
-* Python control using TraCI
+- Training and testing pipelines
+- Model checkpoint saving
+- TraCI based traffic control

 ---